nickoala/telepot/REFERENCE.md

 **notifyOnMessage(callback=None, relax=0.1, timeout=20, source=None, ordered=True, maxhold=3, run_forever=False)**

 Spawn a thread to constantly check for updates.
-Apply `callback` to every message received. `callback` must take one argument, which is the message.
+Apply `callback` to every message received. `callback` may be:

-If `callback` is not supplied, `self.handle` is assumed.
-In other words, a bot must have the method, `handle(msg)`, defined if `notifyOnMessage()` is called without the `callback` argument.
+- a *function* that takes one argument, the message.
+- a *dict* in the form: `{'normal': f1, 'inline_query': f2, 'chosen_inline_result': f3}`, where `f1`, `f2`, `f3` are functions that take one argument, the message.
+Which function gets called is determined by the flavor of a message.
+You don't have to include all flavors in the dict, only the ones you need.
+- `None` (default), in which case you have to define some instance methods for the bot to be used as callbacks.
+You have two options:
+    - implement the bot's `handle(msg)` method.
+    - implement one or more of `on_chat_message(msg)`, `on_inline_query(msg)`, and `on_chosen_inline_result(msg)`.
+Which gets called is determined by the flavor of a message.

 If `source` is `None` (default), `getUpdates()` is used to obtain updates from Telegram servers.
 If `source` is a synchronized queue (`Queue.Queue` in Python 2.7 or `queue.Queue` in Python 3), updates are obtained from the queue.
 In normal scenarios, a web application implementing a webhook dumps updates into the queue, while the bot pulls updates from it.

 Parameters:
-- callback (function): a function to apply to every message received.
-If `None`, `self.handle` is assumed.
+- callback (function): a function, a dict, or `None`, as described above.
 - relax (float): seconds between each `getUpdates()`.
 Applies only when `source` is `None`.
 - timeout (integer): timeout supplied to `getUpdates()`, controlling how long to poll.
 Applies only when `source` is `None`.
 - source (Queue): source of updates